ncent-archive/ncent-sandbox/README.md

 <br />

 - - - -
-## Retrieve a Provenance Chain of a Transaction
+## Retrieve Provenance Chain of a Transaction
 #### `GET /api/transactions/{transactionUuid}`
 #### Description:
 Retrieves the provenance of a transaction via its parentTransactions